Are you tired of running in an effort to lose weight?

-Don't worry, you won't.
+Don’t worry, you will never get bulky from exercise alone.
 Building large amounts of muscle mass are extremely difficult and require a tremendous amount of dedication.
 If it were easy, everyone who regularly goes to the gym would be huge.
+Just like weight loss, your diet is what makes up a large contribution to bulky muscle mass.

 When I say increasing your muscle mass, I am referring to developing and strengthening the large muscles groups that allow you to move.

 The best way to increase your muscle mass is to use big compound exercises that have a very large range of motion.